 What are the signs of water damage in my basement?

-If you notice any of the following, call a professional water damage restoration and mold remediation contractor right away:
+If you notice any of the following, call a professional water damage restoration contractor right away:

 What happens if I’ve already experienced water damage?

 A trusted contractor can fix both the original cause of the water damage as well as restore the condition of your home and help you file an insurance claim to compensate for harm to your home and personal property.
-It’s important to prevent more water from coming into your home, otherwise your wiring, floors and support beams, foundation, and personal health can suffer.
-Mold and mildew cleanup should be done as quickly as possible to prevent allergies and other health problems.
+It’s important to prevent more water from coming into your home, otherwise, your wiring, floors and support beams, foundation, and personal health can suffer.

-If you’ve experienced water damage this winter, Kelley Construction Contractors provides full restoration services, including emergency service, flood damage estimates, water removal, stain repair, and mold and mildew remediation.
+If you’ve experienced water damage this winter, Kelley Construction Contractors provides full restoration services, including emergency service, flood damage estimates, water removal, and stain repair.
 Since 1994, Kelley Construction has grown into one of Central Illinois’ largest family-owned home improvement and restoration companies.
 Visit our site for more information, or call our Peoria, Bloomington, or Pekin office today.